 Back to the wild – the serval release

 During March 2017, three serval cats that were confiscated by Nature Conservation were brought to the Hoedspruit Endangered Species Centre (HESC) to be raised.
-The plan with the cats were always to release them back into the wild.
+The plan with the cats was always to release them back into the wild.

 Fast forward to 19 February 2018: